 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
 This allows me to keep the site up to date and expand on resources.
 Thanks for reading!

 After spending a month traveling through the country, I am blown away by all of the beautiful places in Pakistan.

 Forget everything you’ve heard about Pakistan in the news because I’m about to show you a side of the country that will change your view.

 Most Beautiful Places in Pakistan

-I was traveling through Pakistan as part of the International Entrepreneurship Summer School Program with the Institute of Business Administration in Karachi.
-We spent the first 10 days learning in the classroom and exploring the city of Karachi, followed by two weeks traveling around the rest of the country, visiting so many amazing places in Pakistan.
+I traveled through Pakistan as part of the International Entrepreneurship Summer School Program with the Institute of Business Administration in Karachi.

 1. Hunza Valley